MMDisCo: Multi-Modal Discriminator-Guided Cooperative Diffusion for Joint Audio and Video Generation: Methodology

-\paragraph*{Guidance for conditional generation} We can extend the generation process of diffusion models to the conditional one using classifier guidance \citep{song2021scorebased,Prafulla2021DMbeatsGANs}.
-This can be derived from the perspective of score estimation.
+\paragraph*{Guidance for conditional generation} We can extend the generation process of diffusion models to the conditional one using classifier guidance (C-guide) \citep{song2021scorebased, Prafulla2021DMbeatsGANs}.
+The C-guide can be derived from the perspective of score estimation.
 By Bayes' theorem, we can write the conditional score as:

 where $c$ is a conditional vector.
-The first term in the right-hand side can be estimated by $\epsilon_{\phi^*}$ trained with Eq. \eqref{eq:denoising_objective}.
-The second term in the right-hand side can be estimated by computing the gradient of a classifier with respect to its input, where the classifier is trained to predict $c$ given $x_t$.
+The first term on the right-hand side can be estimated by $\epsilon_{\phi^*}$ trained with \cref{eq:denoising_objective}.
+The second term on the right-hand side can be estimated by computing a classifier's gradient with respect to its input, where the classifier is trained to predict $c$ given $x_t$.